engmadhab/final-assignment/README.md

 5. Run the database migrations: `php artisan migrate`

-7. Seed database cars table: `php artisan db:seed --class=CarSeeder`

-8. Seed the database users table with a Demo admin: `php artisan db:seed --class=adminDemo` (login as admin at '/admin')
+6. Seed the database users table with a Demo admin: `php artisan db:seed --class=adminDemo` (login as admin at '/admin')

-9. `npm install` && `npm run dev`
+7. `npm install` && `npm run dev`

-10. Create the symbolic link: `php artisan storage:link`
+8. Create the symbolic link: `php artisan storage:link`

-11. Start the development server: `php artisan serve`
+9. Start the development server: `php artisan serve`

-12. Visit `http://localhost:8000` in your browser to access the application.
+10. Visit `http://localhost:8000` in your browser to access the application.

 ## Usage